 The material contained on this website is shared as a public service and to further the scientific goals of the Gulf Elasmo Project.
 All text and images are the exclusive property of the Gulf Elasmo Project.
 Information on this website may be used for private study, but may not otherwise be published, duplicated, or modified in any way without the prior written permission of Rima W. Jabado.

-David is a marine biologist born and raised in a small village outside of York in the UK.
-He studied for his undergraduate degree at the University of Liverpool's marine biology lab based on the Isle of Man.
-David then completed his MSc in Biodiversity and Conservation specialising in marine biology at the University of Leeds.
-He currently works as the Assistant Curator of the Burj Al Arab Aquarium based in Dubai where he helps run the Dubai Turtle Rehabilitation Project and helps to manage various fish and shark breeding projects.
-He is currently undertaking his post-graduate study with Heriot-Watt University based in Edinburgh and Dubai researching the ecology of whales sharks in the Arabian Gulf and Gulf of Oman.
-In his spare times, he can usually be found diving and trying to improve his underwater photography skills.
+David is a marine biologist born and raised in a small village outside of York in the United Kingdom.
+He studied marine biology for his undergraduate degree at the University of Liverpool and then completed his MSc in Biodiversity and Conservation at the University of Leeds.
+He spent over 10 years in Dubai, UAE working as the Assistant Curator of the Burj Al Arab Aquarium where he helped run the Dubai Turtle Rehabilitation Project and managed various fish and shark breeding projects.
+His PhD at Heriot-Watt University focused on the ecology of whale sharks in the Arabian Gulf and Gulf of Oman.
+In his spare time, he can usually be found diving and trying to improve his underwater photography skills.

-Simone is a Dubai based underwater photographer.
-Keen diver and passionate about the sea he loves to use his photography to help and support marine research and conservation projects.
+Simone is an underwater photographer based in Byron Bay, Australia.
+Keen diver and passionate about the sea, he loves to use his photography to help and support marine research and conservation projects.
 He is the main photographer supporting the Sharkwatch Arabia whale shark research project and has contributed his photography for the National Geographic Wild Arabia exhibition in the UAE.
-He is also a regular feature photographer for the EDA (Emirates Diving Association) magazine.
+He is also a regular feature photographer for the Emirates Diving Association (EDA) magazine.